east-sussex-county-council/Escc.Web.SecurityConfig/README.md

 * **Locks down all client-side resources by default** using a content security policy, as a starting point for building a policy for your site.

 Test your site with at [securityheaders.io](https://securityheaders.io/) to find out more about how these settings protect your site.

-## NuGet package

-The NuGet package is created using the [NuBuild](https://github.com/bspell1/NuBuild) extension for Visual Studio.